 If there’s anyone in the history of basketball who can match — or overtake — the resume of Michael Jordan, it would have to be King James.

-Since making the jump straight from high school to the pros in 2003, James helped turn the Cleveland Cavaliers and the Miami Heat into perennial contenders for the NBA title when he was with each team.
-In fact, much like Jordan, the impressive list of career accomplishments — including four MVP trophies, 15 All-Star Games, 14 All-NBA teams and six NBA All-Defensive teams — is dwarfed by one in particular: James’ team reached the NBA finals every year for eight straight years from 2010 to 2018.
-And while Jordan fans are eager to point out that he “only” won three of them, it’s a truly unprecedented run of NBA success that might never be matched.
+Since making the jump straight from high school to the pros in 2003, James helped turn the Cleveland Cavaliers, the Miami Heat and now the Los Angeles Lakers into NBA champions when he was with each team.
+In fact, much like Jordan, the impressive list of career accomplishments — including four MVP trophies, 16 All-Star Games, 16 All-NBA teams and six NBA All-Defensive teams — is dwarfed by one in particular: James’ team reached the NBA finals nine out of 10 years from 2010 to 2020 (James was out much of the 2019 season with a groin injury).
+And while Jordan fans are eager to point out that he “only” won four of them, it’s a truly unprecedented run of NBA success that might never be matched.

 LeBron James’ Earnings